Quick tips and overview:

 - Be sure to assign an interest or subscription in the "Add contacts to this list" section.
 This allows you to segment your list later.
 Interests are internal tags, subscriptions are contact facing and appear on the "Subscription manager" page that is linked from every email.

 We recommend you read more about segmentation best practices before importing your list.

 - If you are unsure about what the "source" field is then use the same source for each import list and call it "internal database".

 - Contacts will be merged by email address if they already exist in your database.

 To import contacts to your Envoke account go to the "People" tab in the navigation and click on the "Import" link.

-Prepare your import file in Excel or Google Sheets.
+Prepare your import file in Excel or Google Sheets or export it from another source.
+In the end the file needs to be saved in a CSV format.
 Each column in the file needs to include a header to indicate the name of each field. (view example)

 At a minimum your file must include an email field, however, we recommend you also include additional fields that you can use for personalizing email messages.
 For example, importing "first name" will allow you to add a personalized salutation or merge this or other imported fields into the body of your messages.

 Envoke’s importing function ensures you will never have more that one contact record per email address.
 For example, if your import file contains duplicate records they will be automatically merged based on the email address.
 If your file contains records that are already in your Envoke database then imported fields will be updated to the existing contact record.

 Text fields are overwritten / updated except where the field in the import file is blank.